Selling to Millennials

-I’ve been reading advice in a few construction magazines on how to sell to millennials, and I don’t understand the fuss.
+I’ve been reading advice in a few construction magazines on how to sell to younger homeowners, and I don’t understand the fuss.
 While it’s true that every generation and every decade has its peculiarities, I believe folks today are pretty much the same as they were sixty and seventy years ago.

-One thing that is different about millennials is that they won’t call you unless they can find you online.
+One thing that is different about the younger homeowners is that they won’t call you unless they can find you online.
 Even if they learn your name and phone number by seeing your vehicle in town, they’ll look at your website or your Facebook page before they call.
 When it comes to marketing, they consider the Internet the source of all wisdom and if you can’t be found there, you don’t exist.

 I’ll label most of that as a myth.
 There are things they know more about, like product choices and design options, because they have the internet and they use it.
 The Internet is a huge catalog, and they know how to use the search function to find products or materials available to build their jobs.